When a Student Asks a Faculty Member for an Accommodation

-- Complete the Instructor Test Reply form and send to the ACTC as soon as possible prior to scheduled exam.
+- Complete the Instructor Test Reply form and send to the DRS as soon as possible prior to scheduled exam.

-- Please email (email@example.com) or send the test in campus mail to the ASC (218 Hanley Library) at least one (1) day prior to scheduled exam.
+- Please email Judy Cameron at firstname.lastname@example.org or send the test in campus mail to Judy Cameron (218 Hanley Library) at least one (1) day prior to scheduled exam.

 - Contact the DRS coordinator, Carma Horner(362-7609 or email@example.com) to clarify any questions or concerns that you may have regarding the test proctoring process, accommodations or disability issues.

 Disability Resources and Services (DRS) provides the University community with objective consultation and general information regarding the rights and responsibilities of employees with documented disabilities.